Psilocybin Mushrooms

 In this article, we will try to understand how to minimize harm from unwise or irresponsible use, and we will try to understand whether and how “magic” mushrooms have the potential to benefit us and the world.

-Currently, the law in most countries define psilocybin as a schedule one substance .
+Currently, the laws in most countries classify psilocybin as a schedule one substance .
 However, science and Western popular culture push the legitimacy of mushroom use through medical research.
 Additionally, thanks to the internet, we witness endless testimonials from private users.
 Thanks to these studies and testimonials, every day we learn more and more about the impact of this substance on the body, culture, and perception of reality.

 What is Psilocybin?